victorcocuz/snooker-board/README.md

 - A score sharing button
 - Login screen
 - History saving
--S nooker friend finding and possibly venue finding
+- Snooker friend finding and possibly venue finding

 ## Contact
 I decided to create this app out of passion for snooker.
 I am not a developer and all I've done is by learning android and kotlin in my spare time.
 My resources are limited, but you would like to get involved I'd be very happy to receive any help.